noahehall/theBookOfNoah/linux/cmdline.md

       - `-n` doesnt produce output for each command, but waits for the print command
       - use with the -p flag to only output lines that have modifications
     - COMMANDS
+      - general notes
+        - any flag can go in front of any cmd
+        - and line address can go in front of any cmd
+        - e.g. `'{ 1!g ; h ; $p}'`
+          - 1 = line addressing
+          - $ = line addressing
+          - both appearing in front of a cmd
       - FLAGS
         - printing
           - command/p indicating that the contents of the original line should be printed